owncloud-archive/documentation/developer_manual/app/fundamentals/controllers.rst

 ``URL``, ``GET`` and ``application/x-www-form-urlencoded`` have the problem that every parameter is a string, meaning that ``?doMore=false`` would be passed in as the string ``'false'`` which is not what one would expect.
 To cast these to the correct types, simply add a PHPDoc comment, in the form of ``@param type $name``.
-Here’s a comprehensive example showing all the options at once.
+Here's a comprehensive example showing all the options at once.

 .. code-block:: php